 Safety certifications

 Look for helmets that are certified by recognized safety standards such as the Consumer Product Safety Commission (CPSC) in the USA, the European Committee for Standardization (CE EN) in Europe, or the Snell Memorial Foundation.
-These certifications ensure that the helmet meets strict safety standards and provides adequate protection in case of an impact.
+These certifications ensure that the helmet meets stringent safety standards and provides sufficient protection in the event of an impact.

 Fit and comfort

-A properly fitting helmet is crucial for comfort and safety.
-Look for helmets that come in different sizes and have an adjustable fit system, such as a dial or strap, to ensure a snug and secure fit.
+A properly fitting helmet is crucial for both comfort and safety.
+Look for helmets that come in various sizes and feature an adjustable fit system, such as a dial or strap, to ensure a snug and secure fit.
 The helmet should sit low on your forehead and cover the back of your head without obstructing your vision or causing discomfort.

 Ventilation

-Riding can get hot and sweaty, so good ventilation is important to keep you cool and comfortable.
+Riding can get hot and sweaty, so good ventilation is important for staying cool and comfortable.
 Look for helmets with multiple vents and airflow channels to promote air circulation and prevent overheating during long rides.

 Material and construction